fboender/ansible-cmdb/README.md

 * `markdown`: The Markdown template generates host information in the Markdown format.

+* `sql`: The SQL template generates an .sql file that can be loaded into an SQLite or MySQL database.

+        $ ansible-cmdb -t sql -i hosts out > cmdb.sql
+        $ echo "CREATE DATABASE ansiblecmdb" | mysql
+        $ mysql ansiblecmdb < cmdb.sql

 You can create your own template or extend an existing one by copying it and refering to the full path to the template when using the `-t` option: